 Summer research work should be conducted at Jefferson or affiliated sites (including the Wills Eye Institute, the Rothman Institute, Methodist Hospital, and Nemours/duPont Hospital for Children), under the mentorship of a Jefferson faculty member.
 Research work at non-Jefferson environments is rarely allowed and requires pre-approval (before the submission of the application).

-With the exception of certain programs (such as Emergency Medicine, see Research Programs), each applicant is strongly encouraged to discuss his/her interests with the relevant departmental research contact and/or with a potential summer advisor.
+With the exception of certain programs (such as Emergency Medicine, see Research Programs), each applicant is strongly encouraged to discuss his/her interests with the relevant departmental director or research contact and/or with a potential summer advisor.
 This will allow the applicant to indicate in his/her application the most appropriate formal research program for his/her summer research (for description of these programs, see Research Programs).
 Applicants should also check for opportunities among posted/advertised projects.
 Applicants who have discussed their interests with a departmental research contact or potential summer advisor (when appropriate) prior to their online program application are more likely to be selected for the program.

 Students who are interested in obtaining financial support for their participation in the program should contact Atheia Mobley at the Financial Aid Office to determine their eligibility and complete separate applications for Federal Work Study and other financial assistance (for details, see Financial Support).
 The financial aid paperwork should ideally be completed before the program application deadline, and in any case within 2 weeks after notification of selection into the program.